 - 9. Canada, Japan, the ICC, the IMF, and others expressed concerns about the potential inconsistencies in practice that could arise and emphasised the need to avoid such disparities. - 10.
 They highlighted the need for consistency in applying the Agreement between CIF and FOB transactions, warning that adjusting for freight costs in CIF cases could contradict established principles and create inconsistencies.
 Namely, the approach that is "against including additional freight costs" is consistent with the principles and outcomes of Commentary 21.1 and would ensure consistency and harmony in how these costs are treated between 'CIF' and 'FOB' model countries.
-However, the approach in support of "including additional freight costs" would create inconsistency.
-(Canada) - 11.
+However, the approach in support of "including additional freight costs" would create inconsistency. - 11.
 Various delegations also expressed concern about the potential implications of varying approaches to additional freight costs in Customs valuation, particularly under CIF terms.
+Allowing individual countries to decide whether to include these costs could lead to unpredictable Customs values, undermining fairness and equity as outlined in the Agreement.

 Annex F to Doc.
-VT1449Ea (VT/59/Oct.
+VT1449Ec (VT/59/Oct.
 2024)